arihantchoudhary/Guess-the-Rule-LLM-Benchmark/README.md

 Game play UI.
 ![](/docs/play.png)

-## Benchmark Experiment Results Screenshot
+## Benchmark Experiments High-Level Results
-Win rate of different models across games and difficulty levels.
+Below is a summary of the average win rate of different models across all games and difficulty levels.
 Bold values highlight the best performances in their respective columns.
 ![](/docs/evaluation-results.png)